Moein-bsd/ETL-to-object-storage-Iceberg/Kafka/kafka-connect.md

  ```

 > [!IMPORTANT]
-> check Debezium version Compatibility with your MySQL version ( for me =mysql versiom is 8.4 and postgresql is 16.6  ;) ).
+> check Debezium version Compatibility with your MySQL and Postgresql  version ( for me =mysql versiom is 8.4 and postgresql is 16.6  ;) ).
 > https://debezium.io/releases/

 2- Run kafka connect and verify that: